Toasteroid has a Kickstarter for their toaster that allows you to create pictures or send messages on your toast, from both remotely or nearby!

 This coming November, Japanese fragrance startup Scentee will unveil Hana Yakiniku ("Nose Grilled Meat"), an add-on device for smartphones designed to upgrade your dining experience by giving off the aroma of a delicious Yakiniku BBQ dinner.
 Basically, it's a BBQ-scented air refresher, although we're not sure whether it will be an enhancement or a really cruel tease for those who can't afford that every night.
 The scent cartridge is priced at 3,480 yen ($35.57 USD) and comes in three scents (short ribs, beef tongue and buttered potato) along with a free smartphone app.

-Poland-based mobile software company Pixle has launched an iPad app that allows you to create, print and fold your own 3D characters.
-For $1.99, users can create their own papercrafts from scratch and then share them with others within the community.
-Hat tip to Laughing Squid
+Polish mobile software company Pixle has launched an iPad app that allows you to create, print and fold your own 3D characters.
+With Foldify ($1.99), users can create their own papercrafts from scratch and then share them with others within the community.
+Hat tip goes to Laughing Squid.

 In the age of information overload, there's gotta be at least one thing you'd rather not see or read about when browsing the Internet.
-Enter Pop Block, a Google Chrome extension app that will block out any unwanted keyword for your optimized browsing experiment.
-The app was created by Greg Leuch, a New York City-based designer and member of the culture-jamming group F.A.T Lab, following the popular reception of his precursor projects like
+Enter Pop Block, a Google Chrome extension app that will block out any unwanted keyword for your optimized browsing experience.
+The app was created by Greg Leuch, an NYC-based designer and member of the culture-jamming group F.A.T.
+Lab, following the popular reception of his precursor projects like Shaved Bieber and Tinted Sheen.

 Swedish mobile software developer 13th Lab released this neat iOS app called Minecraft Reality, which lets you combine your own creations with the real world landscape through augmented reality, not to mention you can find other people's Minecraft constructions that have been uploaded in locations nearby using the mobile camera.